Fakerr/git-recall/README.md

 - `-a`      - Restrict search for a specific user (use -a "all" for all users)
 - `-d`      - Display commits for the last n days
+- `-b`      - Specify branch to display commits from
 - `-f`      - Fetch the latest changes
 - `-h`      - Show help screen
 - `-v`      - Show version